desihub/gpu_specter/README.md

 `ssh cori.nersc.gov`

-`module load esslurm`
+`module load esslurm python cuda/10.1.243`

+Cuda must be version 10.1 to be compatible with the latest release of CuPy (also 10.1)

 Get a cori gpu node:

 `salloc -C gpu -N 1 -t 60 -c 10 --gres=gpu:1 -A m1759`

-`module load python`

-`module load cuda/10.1.243`

-Cuda must be version 10.1 to be compatible with the latest release of CuPy (also 10.1)

 Source our special desi gpu conda environment: